 If you are looking into a particular form of pain management, make sure they don’t have any specific time restrictions.
 For instance, I started looking into Hypnobirthing too late into my third trimester, and their website said that I shouldn’t take it unless I had enough time to do the entire course.

 However, even if you are just starting out in your pregnancy, it’s a good idea to decide now when you want to take a class so you can find one you like and schedule it in.
-That’s why I’m a big fan of online classes – such as the Online Prenatal Class for Couples – as well as the breastfeeding classes I will be offering online.
+That’s why I’m a big fan of online classes – such as the Online Prenatal Class for Couples – as well my online breastfeeding classes.
 You can buy them at any point in your pregnancy and start taking them later if you want!

 I think everyone should take a basic class that goes over what to expect during labor and delivery.